Choi Moon-soon: First term (2011–2014)

 He was elected at the special bi-election for the 36th governorship of Gangwon at April 27, 2011.
 During his first term, he helped to host and prepare the upcoming 2018 Winter Olympics and Paralympics in Pyeongchang county and several venues in Gangwon province, with improving relevant infrastructures such as the construction of new Wonju-Gangneung railway, revitalizing Yangyang International Airport, etc.

 Second term (2014–2018)

 Choi was re-elected to a second term, on June 4, 2014.
 His second term, 37th governorship, started on July 1, 2014, with special debate of 'Meeting with Inhabitants', instead of a formal inauguration ceremony.
 When PyeongChang held the 2018 Winter Olympics and Paralympic games, Choi was given a Paralympic Order.

-Third term (2018–present)
+Third term (2018–2022)

 Choi was re-elected to a third and last term, on June 13, 2018.
 His current term, 38th governorship, started on July 1, 2018, a formal inauguration ceremony.
 He is the first politician Democratic Party or its preceding parties to have served as Gangwon Governor for three times.
 In January 2020 he successfully recruited 2024 Winter Youth Olympics to Pyeongchang County using the existing facilities built for or used by 2018 Winter Olympics.